This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

 SO WHAT'S THIS POSSIBLE GOUT CAUSE?

-The proposition about this gout cause is that uric acid (UA) levels rise (irrespective of diet and cell degradation) because the body's antioxidant levels are low, and perhaps too many free radicals are floating around causing damage.
+The proposition about this gout cause is that uric acid (UA) levels rise (irrespective of diet and self production - see our causes of gout page), because the body's antioxidant levels are low, and perhaps too many free radicals are floating around causing damage.
 So UA rises to neutralise (neutralize) the damaging free radicals.
 If this is so, it might be expected that the uric acid level falls when the body antioxidant levels are higher.
-And if it's true, it means the body's supply of antioxidants must be kept up.
+If it's true, it means the body's supply of antioxidants must be kept up, as they must for other reasons,

 I don't think this gout cause theory has been proved.
 It's just an idea, maybe a useful one.
 Perhaps this is a minor cause of slow rising uric acid over the years.
-There aren't a huge number of studies that show, for example, what your blood antioxidants level needs to be, and which ones, to halt uric acid rising or make it fall.
+There aren't a huge number of studies that show, for example, what your blood antioxidants level needs to be, and which antioxidants are needed to halt uric acid rising, or make it fall.
 Nor, how many ORAC units (see below) a day you would need to consume to lower uric acid.
-But it is known that generally antioxidants are good for health and good for gout diets, since gout attacks cause more free radicals.
+But it is thought that generally antioxidants are good for health and good for gout diets, since gout attacks themselves cause more free radicals.

 Moreover, during gout attacks, when uric acid levels fall whilst free radicals rise, you might expect uric acid to rise and free radicals to fall - if the theory is true.
 But uric acid doesn’t rise.
 It only rises again after gout flares are over.
 Unless of course, the theory does not apply during gout attacks but only applies in the inter-critical (peaceful) period between gout flares.